Louis Dallimore //Strength & Conditioning

 In June 2015 I moved to Japan as Head of Performance & High-Performance Manager for the Hanazono Kintetsu Liners.
 Ten seasons.
 Squad of 63 multinational players.
 Direct work with internationals including Quade Cooper, Will Genia and Semisi Masirewa.
 Two undefeated seasons (2019 and 2021).
 A 90%+ squad availability rate.
 A staff of nine: S&C, physios, sport scientists, nutritionist, and team doctor.

-Across that arc I have coached World Cup winners, Olympic and Paralympic medalists, and world record holders.
+Across that arc, the athletes I’ve worked with have competed at World Cups, Olympics and Paralympics, and held world records.
 Mostly in rugby.
 Adjacent work in Paralympic powerlifting, field hockey, surfing and Olympic disciplines.

 I’m interested in sport science, GPS, applied machine learning and statistics.
 But I’m grounded in hard training and hard work, and the teams I’ve run have a reputation for being fit and durable.
 The data is there to sharpen the practice.
 Never to replace it.